dcaldwel/oc-gather/README.md

 ## Summary
 A small collection of two bash scripts to automate the gathering of frequently collected logs and ``oc`` commands used for troubleshooting OpenShift.

 ``oc-gather.sh`` is the main control file.
-It simply executes each test function based upon simple logic.
+It executes each test function based upon simple logic.
 The test functions are stored in ``oc-gather-lib.sh``.

 ## Specification
 ### Usage